 Another skill related to focus and attention but seems different is auditory memory.
 Most children with ADHD have deficits in auditory memory.
 Many parents know this because they have to often repeat things they say to their ADHD child.
 Many ADHD children only get a small portion of what is told to them.
 This is an easy skill to test for.
 Just repeat a short sentence to your child (three or four sentences for older children) and see how well they tell it back to you using the same words.
 If they are able to do this with 80% accuracy, then we consider this normal.
 If they are only 20% accurate, then this may be a problem.
 Can you imagine what it would be like going to school and only getting 20% of the information that the teacher says?
 For children with ADHD and for many adults with a Traumatic Brain Injury, this is normal.
 The Auditory Memory exercise is designed to allow these individuals to develop normal skills in this area.
 If successful, the individual will be able to understand 80% of what is said to them when the vocabulary is adjusted for their level of development or age.
 To experience a neuro-developmental exercise to improve auditory memory, try the Auditory Memory Game

 Auditory memory is related to attention, but it is also part of another complex skill called auditory processing.
 Just as problems can develop with visual processing (e.g., near point vision problems), problems can develop with auditory processing.
 For example, one sub component of auditory processing is being able to filter out distracting noises so you can focus on a speaker or teacher.
 When a tape recorder records, it picks up all the noise in the room including the air conditioner phone, police sirens outside, all the noises.
 When we listen, our brain automatically filters out that noise so that we can pay attention to the speaker.
 Not everyone is able to do this.
 Some hear everything that a tape recorder would and it is usually very distracting.
 A person with auditory processing problems will appear to a teacher and almost everyone else as someone with an Attention Deficit Disorder.
 However, in reality their problems relate to an auditory processing problems.
 Address the auditory processing problems through neuro-development and the attention problems are resolved as well.
 Of course, it is possible that a child could have auditory processing problems as well as other causes of an attention deficit disorder.
 As you can see, attention deficit /hyperactivity disorder can get very complex.
 However, one can always test for auditory processing problems and correct for it.
 It takes an audiologist to diagnoses auditory processing problem.
-A great and relatively inexpensive neuro-developmental program for addressing auditory processing problems is called Earobics.
+A collection of programs to address Central Auditory Processing Problems at hom is called Bungalo Software.

 Another one of our favorite exercises to increase focus and attention skills is called self monitoring.
 Many children with ADHD symptoms never learn self monitoring because their teachers and parents are always doing the monitoring for them.
 They do not need to ask themselves if they are being appropriate or not because an adult will be there telling them when they are being inappropriate.
 The Nurtured Heart Approach which can be viewed as a neuro-developmental relational approach takes advantage of self monitoring by never telling the children what they are doing wrong.
 They simple get a consequence and they have to figure out what they did wrong in order to avoid getting consequences.
 The rules of correct behavior are given to the child when they are being appropriate, never when they are being inappropriate.
 This way the child learns to ask themselves if they are being inappropriate or not to avoid consequences.
 The Nurtured Heart Approach is a great parenting technique for children with ADHD.